-Global Alliances for Social Protection - Dialogue and joint learning to promote universal social protection worldwide
+Global Alliances for Social Protection - Dialogue and joint learning to promote universal social protection worldwide (completed)

 Title: Global Alliances for Social Protection II